Most Dangerous Cities in America per Capita 2026

 1. Memphis, Tennessee

-Memphis keeps showing up near the top of the most dangerous cities list when you look at per capita crime rates.
-Early 2024 was brutal—the city hit 100 homicides in just the first 100 days.
-By the time 2024 wrapped up, Memphis had about 207 murders, second highest in the entire country.
 The violent crime situation is seriously bad, with rates hitting around 24.37 incidents per 1,000 people in 2025—that’s one of the worst numbers you’ll find anywhere.
 Most of this comes from gangs that have been entrenched for years, huge economic gaps between neighborhoods, and systemic problems that keep fueling armed robberies, aggravated assaults, and killings.

 2. St. Louis, Missouri

 St. Louis basically owns the title of most dangerous U.S. city per capita at this point.
-MoneyGeek named it the nation’s most dangerous city multiple years in a row, and both violent and property crime rates are through the roof—violent crime is over 2,000 per 100,000 people, and property crime is just as bad.
+MoneyGeek named St. Louis the nation’s most dangerous city multiple years in a row, and both violent and property crime rates are through the roof—violent crime is over 2,000 per 100,000 people, and property crime is just as bad.
 One way researchers look at it is the cost of crime per person, which comes out to about $11,055.
 That’s insane.

-Here’s something important to understand: the way St. Louis is set up plays into these numbers.
-The actual city limits are pretty small compared to the metro area, so all the crime gets concentrated in a tighter space.
-That makes the per capita numbers look even worse compared to the sprawling suburbs around it.
 Crime has dropped since the early ’90s, which is something, but the rates are still six times higher than the national average for violent crime and twice as high for property crime.
 Most of it hits North St. Louis the hardest—that’s where you see the majority of assaults and murders.

 3. Detroit, Michigan